MicrosoftDocs/sql-docs/docs/azure-data-studio/machine-learning-extension-import-view-models.md

 1. Enter the model **Name** and **Description** and click **Deploy** to store the model in your database.

 > [!NOTE]
 > The Machine Learning extension is currently in preview.
-Therefore, the table schema for where the models are stored might change in the future.
+Therefore, the table schema where the models are stored might change in the future.

 ## Next steps